-Replace the bridge, making sure the main spring goes in place and tighten the screws.
+Install the bridge, making sure the main spring goes in place and tighten the screws.

-Replace the watch dial and secure with the three small screws around the edge of the movement.
+Install the watch dial and secure with the three small screws around the edge of the movement.

 Make sure the Crown is still up and slip the movement back into the case.

 Snap the crown down and replace the case screws.

 Reinstall the hands at 12:00 and the second hand using the correct size pushers.
 Make sure the hands are parallel and do not hit each other or anything on the dial.

 Set the Balance and Balance Cock into place with the pin correctly oriented to the pallet.